anewton1998/rdap_guide/src/protocol/http.md

 Even with TLS 1.3, there are a few precautions both clients and servers should take.

 1. Servers should abort a handshake when the server name in the SNI does not match.
 Clients should do the same unless explicitly commanded to ignore the mismatch by the user.
-2. Clients and servers should abort a handshake when there is not agreed upon protocol in the ALPN.
+2. Clients and servers should abort a handshake when there is no agreed upon protocol in the ALPN.
 3. Servers should use key sizes no smaller than the following:
    1. DH - 2048 bits
    2. ECDH - 224 bits